Warhammer: Vermintide 2

 Warhammer: Vermintide 2 is a first-person action video game developed and published by Fatshark.
 It is the sequel to 2015's Warhammer: End Times – Vermintide.
-Vermintide 2 was released for Windows on 8 March 2018.
-It was released for Xbox One on 11 July 2018, free for members of the Xbox Game Pass.
-It was released for the PlayStation 4 on 18 December 2018.
-It also released for Xbox Series X/S on 3 December 2020.
+Vermintide 2 was released for Windows on 8 March 2018, for Xbox One on 11 July 2018, for the PlayStation 4 on 18 December 2018, and for the Xbox Series X/S on 3 December 2020.
 A spiritual successor, Warhammer 40,000: Darktide, was released in 2022.

 Gameplay

 Warhammer: Vermintide 2 is a co-op-focused action game experienced from a first-person perspective.
 Set in the Warhammer Fantasy fictional universe, players battle cooperatively against the Chaos army and a race of rat-men known as the Skaven.
 The game features five different characters to play as.
-These characters are divided into 15 (19 with DLC, with one more planned) different careers, each with a unique set of skills and abilities.
+These characters are divided into 15 (20 with DLC) different careers, each with a unique set of skills and abilities.
 After players complete missions, they receive rewards through a randomized loot system.

 The base game comes with 13 missions, over 20 enemy types, and over 50 weapons.